 Having said that, curry is also a winner in terms of flavorful spices.
 However, it has different ingredients.
 It lacks the ginger and garlic notes and instead focuses on turmeric, coriander, cumin, and sometimes chili peppers.
 The dominant flavor in most curries is turmeric.
 And thus, curry powder often has a dark yellow shade.
 Because of the seasonings used, you can expect the taste of curry powder to be mild.

 There are also other types of curry, not just Indian, such as Japanese or Thai curry!
+You can also use curry powder substitutes when making curry, so the flavor can alter depending on the alternative.

 The texture of tikka masala is often very smooth.
 In fact, it is so smooth that many would refer to it as “velvety” or “silky”.
 Throughout the masala gravy, you’ll see chunks of meat, which is literally what the word “tikka” refers to.
 Masala refers to the blend of spices used.